There are different types of pronouns in English and sometimes it is hard to keep track of all of them so this guide will help you remember them all.

 - We like Game of Thrones

-#2 Demonstrative Pronouns
+Demonstrative Pronouns in English

 A demonstrative pronoun is a pronoun that is used to point to something specific within a sentence.